Montana/terminal.com/README.md

 Anything the library do can be done through the command-line client.
 There are two ways how you can use it.

+Arguments are mapped exactly the same way as in the Ruby API:

+- All the required arguments are translated to positional arguments and comes in the same order as they are listed on the [Terminal.com API docs](https://www.terminal.com/api/docs) page.
+- All the optional arguments are specified as keyword arguments.

+## Keyword Arguments

+- Booleans: `--featured` or `--no-featured`.
+- Other values: `--tag=ruby`, `--ram=256`.

 ![](docs/terminal-cli-client.png)

 ## Without Configuration